Route 220 (Botetourt Road) Safety Improvement Project

 Phases of Construction

-Construction is anticipated to begin spring of 2018.
-Once construction begins, the project will consist of three phases as described below:
+Construction began in summer 2018.
+The project will consist of three phases as described below:

 Phase 1 begins north of the intersection with Route 622 (Gala Loop Road) and ends north of the intersection with Route 696 east (Buhrman Road).